pluralsh/polly/docs/liquid-filters.md

 _Implementation_: `github.com/Masterminds/sprig/v3.mustFromJson`

 ##  `mustHas`
 Checks if a list has a particular element.
-Like other `must` functions instead of panicking when there is a problem it will return an error to the template engine.
+It will return an error to the template engine if there is a problem.

+_Parameters_:

+- Element to find

+- List

+_Example_: `mustHas 4 $myList`

 _Implementation_: `github.com/Masterminds/sprig/v3.mustHas`

 ##  `mustInitial`
 Compliments `last` by retuning all but the last element.
-Like other `must` functions instead of panicking when there is a problem it will return an error to the template engine.
+It will return an error to the template engine ifd there is a problem.

+_Parameters_:

+- List

+_Example_: `mustInitial $myList`

 _Implementation_: `github.com/Masterminds/sprig/v3.mustInitial`

 ##  `mustLast`